Trump rape accuser set for her day in court

 Trump has denied all wrongdoing.

-He recently hired a prominent outspoken lawyer, Joe Tacopina, to join Alina Habba in helping defend against Carroll's and Bragg's cases.
+He recently hired Tacopina, a prominent outspoken lawyer, to join Alina Habba in helping defend against Carroll's and Bragg's cases.

 At trial, they could challenge Carroll's memory, including her inability to remember the date or even the month of the alleged attack.